hzi-bifo/AMR_benchmarking/data/README.md

 ## 1. Single-species-antibiotic dataset usage
 - Each genome (sample) is represented by its unique PATRIC ID.
-- In total, there are 78 datasets, each corresponds to a species-antibiotic combination.
+- In total, there are 78 datasets, each corresponding to a species-antibiotic combination.
 - <a href="https://github.com/hzi-bifo/AMR_benchmarking/tree/main/data/PATRIC/meta/loose_by_species">Sample list</a> of each species-antibiotic combination.
 The files are named as `Data_<species>_<antibiotic>`.
 Each file contains all the genome samples for a dataset, i.e. each file corresponds to a dataset.
 - <a href="https://github.com/hzi-bifo/AMR_benchmarking/tree/main/data/PATRIC/meta/loose_by_species">Sample phenotype metadata</a> of each dataset.
 The files are named as `Data_<species>_<antibiotic>_pheno.txt`.
 1 represents the resistance phenotype; 0 represents the susceptibility phenotype.
 Each file contains all the genome samples for a dataset.
 - <a href="https://github.com/hzi-bifo/AMR_benchmarking/tree/main/data/PATRIC/cv_folds/loose/single_S_A_folds">Single-species-antibiotic evaluation folds</a> in the form of [ [sample list of fold 1], [sample list of fold 2],...[sample list of fold 10] ].